-The Infirmary will require all persons, including students, who examine, observe or treat a patient or resident of such facility to wear an identification badge which readily discloses their first name, licensure status, if any, and staff position of the person so examining, observing or treating a patient or resident; provided, however, that for the purposes of this paragraph, the word facility shall not include a community day and residential setting licensed or operated by the department of mental retardation.
+MEE will require all persons, including students, who examine, observe or treat a patient or resident of such facility to wear an identification badge which readily discloses their first name, licensure status, if any, and staff position of the person so examining, observing or treating a patient or resident; provided, however, that for the purpose of this paragraph, the word facility shall not include a community day and residential setting licensed or operated by the department of mental retardation.

 No provision of this section relating to confidentiality of records shall be construed to prevent any third party reimburser from inspecting and copying, in the ordinary course of determining eligibility for or entitlement to benefits, any and all records relating to diagnosis, treatment, or other services provided to any person, including a minor or incompetent, for which coverage, benefit or reimbursement is claimed, so long as the policy or certificate under which the claim is made provides that such access to such records is permitted.
 No provision of this section relating to confidentiality of records shall be construed to prevent access to any such records in connection with any peer review or utilization review procedures applied and implemented in good faith.

-Every Massachusetts Eye and Ear Patient or His or Her Legal Representative (as allowed under State Law) Shall Have The Right:
+Every Massachusetts Eye and Ear patient or his or her legal representative (as allowed under State Law) shall also have the right:

 - to be informed of his or her health status and to participate in the development and implementation of his or her plan of care;